vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This document outlines how to deploy a local blockchain with PolyBFT consensus.
-With this setup, you have the flexibility to choose whether to run in non-bridge mode or bridge mode.
-In non-bridge mode, you can deploy a standalone blockchain that runs independently without any cross-chain capabilities.
-On the other hand, bridge mode requires you to connect to a rootchain and initialize the rootchain contracts for cross-chain capabilities.

-To get started, the tabs below have guides on both modes, along with fast track guides that provide just the commands required for each mode.
-Additionally, a troubleshoot guide will be published shortly to help you with any issues that may arise during the setup.

-In general, the tutorials will use Polygon's polygon-edge binary to start multiple nodes on your local machine and create a custom blockchain environment with PolyBFT consensus.

 :::caution Supernets are in active development and not recommended for production use

-In their current state, these guides are intended for testing purposes only.
-The software is subject to change and is still undergoing audits.
-Using Supernets in production may result in unexpected behavior and loss of funds.
-Please exercise caution and follow best practices when working with Supernets.

-Please note that Supernets will be considered production ready upon the release of version 1.0.

 :::

+This document explains how to set up a local blockchain with PolyBFT consensus.
+You can choose between non-bridge mode for a standalone blockchain, or bridge mode for cross-chain capabilities connected to a rootchain.
+The tabs below provide guides for both modes, including fast track guides with just the required commands.
+A troubleshoot guide will also be published soon.
+The tutorials use Polygon's polygon-edge binary to start multiple nodes on your machine and create a custom blockchain environment with PolyBFT consensus.

 <!-- ===================================================================================================================== -->
 <!-- ===================================================================================================================== -->